rickl4/rickl4.github.io/index.md

 On the weekends, you can find me cycling, playing video games (Cities: Skylines and LoL), and learning Ultimate Frisbee (_badly_).
 The best movie I've seen recently is Shang-Chi.

+I'll also occasionally contribute to my [blog](rickl4.github.io/archive.html).
+I write about a variety of topics not limited to just transit (but it will probably the main topic of my blog).
+Please note that the views expressed on my blog are mine alone, and not the views of any past or present employer.

 <p><a href="mailto:rick.liu@mail.utoronto.ca" style="text-decoration: none; color:black"><i class="fas fa-envelope" style="color: #0b8793"></i> rick.liu@mail.utoronto.ca</a></p>

 <p><a href="https://scholar.google.ca/citations?hl=en&user=staAxwMAAAAJ&view_op=list_works&sortby=pubdate" style="text-decoration: none; color:black"><i class="fab fa-google" style="color: #0b8793"></i> Google Scholar</a> | <a href="https://www.researchgate.net/profile/Rick-Liu-7" style="text-decoration: none; color:black"><i class="fab fa-researchgate" style="color: #0b8793"></i> Researchgate</a> | <a href="https://www.linkedin.com/in/rick-liu-b40118122/" style="text-decoration: none; color:black"><i class="fab fa-linkedin" style="color: #0b8793"></i> Linkedin</a> | <a